tytydraco/yessleep/out/Australias_biggest_beast_in_the_bush_may_have_just_committed_serial_killing_I_am_not_sure_if_I_can_show_all_of_you_that_so_I_will_tell_you_.md

 I shook my head and rubbed my temples - for a moment questioning my sense of reality.
 That was until an alert jabbed into the screen of my desktop.
 Matthew’s email.

-*Here are the footages, Tom.
+*Here is the footage, Tom.
 Crazy stuff.
 I got them to send us a scan of Madeleine’s journal, too.
 Found where those kids were seen last.*